List of newspapers in Singapore: Defunct papers

-Prior to the dominance of the The Straits Times in recent decades, Singapore had a diverse landscape of prominent English-language newspapers.
-The earliest among them was the The Singapore Chronicle, established in 1824 as the first newspaper in Singapore.
+Prior to the dominance of The Straits Times in recent decades, Singapore had a diverse landscape of prominent English-language newspapers.
+The earliest among them was The Singapore Chronicle, established in 1824 as the first newspaper in Singapore.
 It served the settlement for over a decade before ceasing publication in 1837.
 In the early twentieth century, The Malaya Tribune emerged as a major competitor and, at its peak, outsold The Straits Times.
 However, it experienced a significant decline following the Japanese occupation of Singapore and ultimately ceased operations in 1951.

 Other notable publications included the Singapore Tiger Standard, an English-language morning daily founded in 1950, which came under criticism for its editorial stance.
 It was labelled "anti-Merdeka" by S. Rajaratnam and was closed in 1959 following the rise to power of the People's Action Party (PAP).
 In 1971, the Government initiated a crackdown on media outlets perceived to be under foreign influence or exhibiting subversive tendencies.
 This led to the closure of both The Eastern Sun and the Singapore Herald.